volantis-x/volantis-x.github.io/source/advanced-settings/index.md

 ### Loading speed

--Reduce unnecessary js plugins, such as word count, dynamic background.
+- Reduce unnecessary js plugins, such as word count, dynamic background.

--Find and solve the slow down resources, take Chrome browser as an example:
+- Find and solve the slow down resources, take Chrome browser as an example:
   1. Right-click on the page and select "Check".
   2. In the right window, "Network" tab, and check "Disable cache".
   3. Refresh the web page to view resources that load slowly.